-CPI: 7.3%
+CPI: 8.2%

-PPI: 15.5%
+PPI: 17.9%

-The overall price increase in 2006 (6.8%, December over December) was slightly less conspicuous than in the previous year (7.0%).
-Prices for services rose more rapidly (by 7.9%), while the increase in the prices of goods was more moderate (by 6.4%).
-In the result, the average annual inflation in 2006 was 6.5% (6.7% in 2005).
+The overall price increase in 2006 (6.8%, December over December) was slightly less conspicuous than in the previous year (7%).
+Prices for services rose more rapidly (by 7.9%) while the increase in the prices of goods was more moderate (6.4%).
+As a result, the average annual price increase in 2006 was 6.5% (6.7% in 2005).

 Similarly as in the previous two years, the main reason for price growth in 2006 was the increase in the prices of food products.
-This increase raised the overall price level by 2.6 percentage points in 2005 and slightly less, by 2.5 percentage points, in 2005.

-The second largest group accounting for price growth in 2006

-was the increase in the dwelling prices (1.8 percentage points in 2006 and 1.2 percentage points in 2005).
+The second largest group accounting for price growth in 2006 was the increase in the dwelling prices.
 The increase in the administratively regulated prices for heating, natural gas, electricity, dwelling rent, water supply, waste disposal and sewerage services accounted mostly for price increases within this group.
 The costs of dwelling maintenance and repair also went up sharply.